TedHusted/awake/awake.md/awake.md

 Adrian settles into one of the chairs in front of Elena’s desk.
 He looks more comfortable in business casual clothes.

 “I found the commit Brent mentioned during the Zoom meeting.”
 Adrian says.
 “On the shared server, I also found a presentation Brent created yesterday that walks through the code change to Ally in detail.
-I’m reviewing it with the team in ten minutes, and I’ll let you know what we conclude.”
+I’m reviewing it with the team in ten minutes.
+I’ll let you know what we conclude.”

 “Does Emma or Ravi know yet?”

-“They both asked me about the changes, saying that the feedback is great.
+“They both asked me about the changes.
+They say that the feedback is great.
 I already setup a call with all of us for later today.
-I know we are doing this backwards but if the team likes the code as much as I do, then, as CTO, I’d like to let the rollout continue.”
+I know we are doing this backwards, but if the team likes the code as much as I do, then, as CTO, I’d like to let the rollout continue.”

 “Do you know who actually wrote the code?”

 Adrian furrows his brow, looking confused.
-“Brent wrote it after hours and sent it  to production instead of his local test environment.
-It’s a hard mistake to make, but somehow he made it.”
+“Brent wrote it after hours.
+He sent it to production instead of his local test environment.
+It’s a hard mistake to make, but, somehow, he made it.”

 “Didn’t Brent say that someone used the Mercurial Admin account to make the commit?”